 The Company's rights to consideration for work completed, but not billed at the reporting date, is classified as a receivable, as it has an unconditional right to payment or only conditional for the passage of time.
-The Company has no recorded contract assets as of March 31, 2023.
+The Company has no recorded contract assets as of March 31, 2024 or December 31, 2023

 Consideration received in advance from customers is recorded as a contract liability, if a contract exists under ASC 606, until services are delivered or obligations are met and revenue is earned.
 Contract liability represents the excess of amounts invoiced over amounts recognized as revenues.
 Contract liabilities to be recognized in the succeeding twelve-month period are classified as current contract liabilities and the remaining amounts, if any, are classified as non-current contract liabilities.
-Contract liabilities of approximately \$2,191,000 are included in current deferred revenues, on the consolidated balance sheets as of March 31, 2023.
-For the three months ended March 31, 2023, we recognized revenue associated with contract liabilities of approximately \$1,153,000 that were included in the contract liabilities balance at the beginning of the period.
+Contract liabilities of \$2,175,064 and 1,999,841 are included in current deferred revenues, on the consolidated balance sheets as of March 31, 2024 and December 31, 2023, respectively.

+For the three months ended March 31, 2024 and 2023, we recognized revenue associated with contract liabilities that were included in the contract liabilities balance at the beginning of the period as follows: